inna-em/myapi/README.md

 # Persons API

-This API provides functionality of addind, updating and deleting user data.
+This API provides functionality for addind, updating and deleting user data.
 Following methods are supported:

 #### Jwt token endpoint